Robert Pimm podcasts are a new way of listening to posts about writing, books and stories. Comments and feedback humbly accepted.

 But as so often, I have found learning a new skill rewarding.
 Uploading my first podcasts has been thrilling.
 It’s also a reminder that something which may appear daunting becomes attainable if someone gives you a helping hand.

 If you’d like to listen to, or download, my Robert Pimm podcasts, you should be able to find them wherever you usually get our podcasts.
 Do subscribe!
-Or take a look at Spotify (no subscription required).
-Links to the actual podcasts are here:
+Or take a look and subscribe if you like at Spotify , on Apple podcasts or wherever you usually get your podcasts.
+Links to the first couple of podcasts are here:

 - Writing a book: tips for writing novels – and enjoying it.